Interested in starting a limited liability company (LLC) in Kansas?

 Step 3: File the Kansas LLC Articles of Organization

-To form an LLC in Kansas, you have to file Form DL, Articles of Organization for a domestic LLC with the Secretary of State.
+In Kansas, use Form DL to file the Articles of Organization for a domestic LLC with the Secretary of State.

 On the Articles of Organization form, you must provide the following details: